mania7539/articles/_posts/2017-10-15-how-to-create-app-with-react-router-q-service.md

 	componentWillMount() {
 		this.eventEmitter = new EventEmitter();

+		// pass a function in a way of global structure:
-		// pass a function; the refered fucntion name doesn't have to be "updateScreen", you can use any other fucntion name instead this.eventEmitter.addListener("updateScreen", ({screenIndex}) => {
+        // 		the output fucntion name doesn't have to be "updateScreen",
+        // 		you can use any other fucntion name instead this.eventEmitter.addListener("updateScreen", ({screenIndex}) => {
 			this.updateScreen({newScreenIndex: screenIndex});
 		});